Ford Mustang (sixth generation): Shelby GT350R (2015–2020)

 A further enhanced and even more limited edition of the GT350 with an "R" package (GT350R) was introduced by Ford in 2015, with only 37 units being made.
 The first Shelby GT350R with #001 sold for $1 million at a Barrett Jackson Auction in Scottsdale, Arizona.

 Significant engineering innovations result in weight savings, aerodynamic improvements to benefit on-track performance; Ford introduced carbon fiber wheels as standard equipment on the Shelby GT350R Mustang.
 Items removed include air conditioning, the stereo system, rear seats, trunk floorboard and carpet, backup camera, and emergency tire sealant and inflation kit.
 Exhaust resonators were also removed for weight savings with the benefit of creating a sharper exhaust tone.

 The Shelby GT350R was more than 130 lb lighter than the Shelby GT350 Track Pack model, which has proven its durability in multiple 24-hour racetrack tests.
 The GT350R also comes with carbon fiber wheels, supplied by Australian manufacturer Carbon Revolution, which weigh only 18 lb each compared to similarly specified aluminum wheels which typically weigh 33 lb each.

 Aside from carbon fiber wheels, larger front splitter and rear wing, Shelby GT350R features distinct design details.
 Exterior touches include red painted brake calipers, red pin striping at the edges of the optional over-the-top racing stripes and Shelby GT350R badging.
 Inside is high-contrast red stitching, Shelby GT350R badging and the D-shaped steering wheel fitted with a red center mark at the top.

 One optional feature for the GT350R was the GT350R Technology Package, which adds the Ford SYNC 3 multimedia infotainment system, seven speakers, a rear backup camera system, SIRIUS-XM Satellite Radio, and air conditioning.
-The package is ideal for GT350R buyers who plan to use their car for more than track purposes or for show.
+The package is helpful for GT350R buyers who plan to use their car for more than track purposes or for show.
 Parts of this package, namely the infotainment system and backup camera, were made standard during April 2018 production, due to U.S. legislation requiring all new vehicles sold in the U.S. to have backup cameras.